simonbe/docs/GettingStartedJobTechTaxonomy.md

 ## Authentication

-1. Follow the instructions on how to get and api key here [https://apirequest.jobtechdev.se/](https://apirequest.jobtechdev.se/)
+1. Follow the instructions on how to get and api key here: [https://apirequest.jobtechdev.se/](https://apirequest.jobtechdev.se/)

 2. If you are using curl you have to add the api-key in the headers like this: